laxmikanttiwari/advance-payment-gateway/readme.md

 <strong>Advance Bank Transfer for WooCommerce:</strong>

 <h3>Description:</h3>
 Advance Bank Transfer is payment plugin for woocommerce that gives customers ability to pay using Direct Bank Transfer.
-Customer can also upload payment receipt at the time of order.
+Customer need to upload payment receipt at the time of order.

 <h3>Requirements:</h3>
 Woocommerce